-Before 1856 Tasmanian Legislative Councils were not fully elected bodies and did not have set term limits.
+Before 1856 the Tasmanian Legislative Council was not afully elected body and did not have set term limits.
 The 1854 Constitution Act which created the House of Assembly within the present bicameral Parliament set a maximum term of five years.
-Today the term for the House of Assemblyis four years, and a Legislative Councilors term is 6 years.
+Today the term for the House of Assembly is four years, and a Legislative Councilors term is six years.

-In 1972 Premier Reece (ALP) claimed an electoral mandate to return to five-year terms, but the Council amended this to four years.
+In 1972 Premier Reece (Australian Labor Party) claimed an electoral mandate to return to five-year terms, but the Council amended this to four years.
 The final compromise was for one five-year term, with all subsequent terms to be four years.
 A two-thirds majority is required to alter the section of the Constitution Act 1934 that sets the maximum four-year term of the House of Assembly.

-Term: the length of time for which a Parliament is elected in the House of Assembly - since 1976 set at four years.
+Term: the length of time House of Assembly elections - since 1976 this has been a maximum of four years.

 Session: the period beginning with the Governor's proclamation and ending with prorogation, which suspends parliamentary activity (by tradition sessions have been roughly twelve months).

 Sitting: the (usually two) periods of parliamentary activity during the year.

 The term, or duration, of State Parliament is part of a constitutional process controlled by law and conventions (past practice).
 The State Governor issues a proclamation upon the advice of the State Premier and has the authority under section 12(2) of the State Constitution Act to dissolve the House of Assembly for a general election.
 There is no power to dissolve the Legislative Council.

 During the full term of a Parliament it may hold as many sessions or meetings as desired, but under section 11 of the Constitution Act no more than twelve months may pass between sessions.